freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-403-lattice-points-enclosed-by-parabola-and-line/index.md

 ---
-title: Problem 403: Lattice points enclosed by parabola and line
+title: Lattice points enclosed by parabola and line
 ---
 ## Problem 403: Lattice points enclosed by parabola and line